XuJiandong/docs-bank/taproot.md

 ## Identity

 The Taproot lock shares the same concept of `identity` which is used in RC Lock.
-It is an identity with 21 byte long data structure containing the following components:
+It is an identity with 21-byte long data structure containing the following components:
 ```
-<1 byte flag> <20 byte identity content>
+<1 byte flag> <20 bytes identity content>
 ```
 A new identity flags value (0x6) is allocated for Taproot lock.
 The identity content is the blake160 hash of taproot output key.
-A taproot output key is the 32-byte array which represents a public key according to [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).
+A taproot output key is the 32-byte array which represents a schnorr public key according to [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).

 ## Taproot Lock Script